-These two simple words will cause much distress to the child of the world, but for the true disciple of Christ it means everything and an honor to be called to obey such a teacher as the Son of God himself.
-To truly follow Christ self must become less important in the worlds eyes for self is concerned with what it will eat, wear, or get, but our Father knows what we have need of and we are told to first seek the kingdom of God and our needs will be met.
+These two simple words will cause much distress to the child of the world, but for the true disciple of Christ it means everything and it is an honor to be called to obey such a teacher as the Son of God himself!
+To truly follow Christ self must become less important in the worlds eyes for self is concerned with what it will eat, wear, or get, but our Father knows what we have need of before we even do and we are told to first seek the kingdom of God and our needs will be met.
 (Luke 12:22,23,29-32).

 The narrow path is as a wilderness!
 For the wide path has room for everything the world can offer you, but if our Lord suffered in the flesh for us then should not we be like minded and know when He says “Follow Me” it is as Peter and his brother the fishermen, and Matthew the tax collector who dropped what they were doing and followed Him?
-(Matthew 9:9) And as Jesus passed forth from thence, he saw a man, named Matthew, sitting at the receipt of custom: and he saith unto him, Follow me.
-And he arose, and followed him…….
-(Matthew 4:18-20).
+It is written many are called, but few are chosen and even today how many are called yet for the sake of leaving that which is familiar causes people to remain where they are and not grow in their faith in Christ (Matthew 4:18-20) And Jesus, walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.
+And he saith unto them, Follow me, and I will make you fishers of men.
+And they straightway left their nets, and followed him.